tayloraswift/jpeg/documentation/README.md

 Many language communities have “experimental” implementations of JPEG and other image formats.
 Most experimental implementations begin as personal projects, and many are non-compliant, or even not fully functional.
 However, they sometimes mature into formidable local competitors to *libjpeg* and other system libraries.
 Experimental JPEG implementations rarely meet the threshold to qualify as a usable framework, but the few that do serve as a proof-of-concept for the idea of commodotizing image processing into something that can be handled by a native-language package, as opposed to relying on system dependencies.
 While this can imply additional code-size costs, the portability and usability gains inherent in “demoting” a system dependency into a regular package are significant.

-Language communities with strong “hacker” traditions, such as the Rust community, often sport [advanced native codec libraries](https://docs.rs/jpeg-decoder/0.1.16/jpeg_decoder/) in their package indices.
-In the Swift world, however, we could only locate a [single](https://github.com/sergeysmagleev/JPEGEncoder), unfinished Github project which implements JPEG in native Swift, by Github user [`sergeysmagleev`](https://github.com/sergeysmagleev).
+Language communities with strong “hacker” traditions, such as the Rust community, often sport [advanced native codec libraries](https://docs.rs/jpeg-decoder/0.1.16/jpeg_decoder/)<sup>5</sup> in their package indices.
+In the Swift world, however, we could only locate a [single](https://github.com/sergeysmagleev/JPEGEncoder), unfinished Github project which implements JPEG in native Swift, by Github user [`sergeysmagleev`](https://github.com/sergeysmagleev).<sup>6</sup>

 Why does Swift have such poor support for JPEG (and other image formats) compared to languages such as Rust which has a comparatively tiny user base?
 There are in fact, no technical limitations — performance or otherwise — inherent to the Swift language that would preclude a native Swift implementation of JPEG, or make such an implementation inferior to existing C implementations.
 The only real constraint is the fact that all open source code (in fact, all code) has to be authored by someone, and in the FOSS ecosystem especially, the limiting factor in producing new libraries and frameworks has been the availability and willingness of someone “up to the task” to write that code.

 Without funding, interest and technical difficulty are the main determinants of whether a library will arise in a particular language community.
 This is true for any language community, including the Swift community.
 For example, because game development is a popular developer hobby, many algorithms and toolkits relevant to the field have been implemented natively in most languages.

 In the field of image codecs, this has meant that “easier” formats such as GIF and, to a much lesser extent, PNG, often have high quality native-language implementations, while more technically challenging formats such as JPEG often remain unsupported.
 However, we forsee that as libraries and frameworks become increasingly decoupled from operating systems, the monopoly of `libjpeg` and proprietary system frameworks will too be broken, in favor of portable, native implementations.
-As such, developing such a resource contributes to the [language community-level goal](https://forums.swift.org/t/on-the-road-to-swift-6/32862) of expanding the Swift library ecosystem.
+As such, developing such a resource contributes to the [language community-level goal](https://forums.swift.org/t/on-the-road-to-swift-6/32862)<sup>7</sup> of expanding the Swift library ecosystem.

+<div style="page-break-after: always;"></div>

 ## 2. Project goals